Skip to main content

 • Communication – Applicants' communications related to green power use help raise awareness, provide social proof, inspire others, and support market principles and best practices.

 • Influence – Applicants' concrete actions influence green power access and use within various communities.
 These concrete actions help increase access to and use of green power within the local community or stakeholder groups.
-Stakeholder groups could include competitors, suppliers, employees, customers, and load-serving entities; and, communities disproportionately burdened by environmental harms and risks, such as minority, low-income, and tribal communities, among others.
+Stakeholder groups could include competitors, suppliers, employees, customers, and load-serving entities, among others.

 • Transparency – Applicants are willing to collaborate, share information, report data, and advance best practices and market principles.